boydvoid/vs-org/README.md

 ## Features

-Check out the HOW-TO for all of the available featuers:
+Check out the HOW-TO for all of the available featuers:</br>
 [How-To](https://github.com/robaboyd/vs-org/blob/master/howto.md)

 Check out the recent changes in the [Change Log](https://github.com/robaboyd/vs-org/blob/master/CHANGELOG.md)